jprado1/brewrank/index.markdown

 ## A trip to Satellite : learning beer quality from the WWW wisdom

+In order to propose the best possible assortment of beers sold on campus given the opinion of our internet oracle, we devised the following approach:
+- We scrapped and cleaned the full beer SAT menu from their webpage.
+(You can check their menu here)
+- We adapted an implementation of Vector Space Retrieval (VSR) retrieved from (CS-423) in order to match SAT beers with beers reviewed in our datasets.
+For each dataset, we run VSR to find the top 5 matches for a given SAT beer.
+Matching is done based on the cosine similarity of ‘SAT beer queries’ and ‘Dataset documents’ .
+In this context, a ‘query’ and ‘document’ are string objects constructed by concatenating and stemming beer name, brewery and ABV.
+- After a first analysis of our matches, we developed an heuristic in order to reproducibly recover the ratings of all SAT beers.
+    - Matches with more than 0.8 cosine similarity and in which ABV matches perfectly are considered perfect matches.
+Our reasoning is that, since reporting correct ABVs is a legal obligation in many countries
+    - For beers without a perfect match, we manually check for the best match in the group of top 5 retrievals.
+    - For beers without match, we train a Random Forest model in order to roughly estimate what would be the beer rating.
+In this case, features for learning are constructed from country of origin of the brewery, ABV and beer style.

+You can see our results in the following graph.
+We also proposed a ranking where ratings are normalised by price and volume for our fellow economically constrained colleagues!

 ![](/images/SATpipelineV1.png){:class="img-responsive"}

 @Joao : Rajouter texte de comment les données ont été traitées et des outils utilisés